tobing/single-node-kubernetes/README.md

 9. Open a web browser and go to http://EXTERNAL-IP.
 The page should show "403 Forbidden"

-10. Because the persistent volume location in /tmp we need to create a file to test ```vi /tmp/test.php``` and type code below and save
+10. Because the persistent volume location in /tmp we need to create a test file ```vi /tmp/test.php``` and type code below then save
     ```
     <?php
         echo gethostname();